kubernetes-hy/kubernetes-hy.github.io/data/part-1/4-introduction-to-storage.md

 $ kubectl apply -f https://raw.githubusercontent.com/kubernetes-hy/material-example/master/app3/manifests/deployment-persistent.yaml
 ```

-With the previous service and ingress we can access it from http://localhost:8081.
+With the previous service and ingress, we can access it from http://localhost:8081.
 To confirm that the data is persistent we can run

 ```console
 $ kubectl delete -f https://raw.githubusercontent.com/kubernetes-hy/material-example/master/app3/manifests/deployment-persistent.yaml